 - Open fires, fishing, and kite flying are not allowed on most beaches

 - No vehicles are allowed on the beach unless expressly specified

 Long whistle – exit the water immediately.

 Short whistles – the lifeguard is asking for your attention.
 Follow their directions.

 The beaches of Nantucket are spectacular and need to be preserved for the other visitors and the island’s residents.
 This means you should follow the regulations and rules for driving to and on the beaches.
-You will need to obtain an annual sticker from the town of Nantucket for your beach vehicle.
-Beach driving is allowed on only a few of the Nantucket beaches and in specific hours and days.
+You must obtain an annual sticker from the town of Nantucket for your beach vehicle.
+Beach driving is allowed on only a few Nantucket beaches and in specific hours and days.